TimSun18/Networking-in-Public-Cloud-Deployments/5 IPv6 in Cloud/README.md

 ```

 #### Step 2
-Because ansible module ec2_vpc_net cannot be used to enable IPv6 CIDR block when creatin the VPC, need to manually enable the Amazon provided IPv6 CIDR block.
+Because ansible module ec2_vpc_net cannot be used to enable IPv6 CIDR block when creating the VPC, need to manually enable the Amazon provided IPv6 CIDR block.

 #### Step 3
 Configure the network for VPC, create the EC2 instances and provision the web server.
 Because ansible module ec2_vpc_route_table cannot add IPv6 default route, add a pause during the ansible play in order to take time manually adding the IPv6 default route.